AP Courses have Benefits but Plenty of Risks for High School Students

 And, Many Colleges Have realized that More is not Necessarily Better. – Some students will take up to 15+ AP courses over the high school years starting as early as 9th grade.
 While some students are up to the challenge and have a laser focus on their academics, colleges are looking for students that have more to offer than just AP courses.

-Additionally, a study conducted by the University of North Carolina at Chapel Hill has show that taking more than 5 AP classes does not help students prepare for college as measured by their GPA at the end of the freshman year.
-At UNC Chapel-Hill, they are pretty explicit that more than 5 AP’s is not “better” when applying to their school.
+Additionally, a study conducted by the University of North Carolina at Chapel Hill has shown that taking more than 5 AP classes does not help students prepare for college as measured by their GPA at the end of the freshman year in college.
+At UNC Chapel-Hill, they are pretty explicit that racking up AP’s beyond 5 courses, is not seen as being “better”.

 The high school years are tough, no doubt about it.
 Having thoughtful and informed conversations with your child about the benefits and risks of taking AP courses before they get started on them, can help ensure students are getting enough of a challenging course load in high school, but not too much.